nlicari1/Elist_Analysis/README.md

     <img src="Insights/Monthly Sales Trend.png" max-width:100% height="500" alt="Alt Text">
   </picture>

-  The 2020 was the highest performing year peaking at **$1.2M** in December.
-Then dropping significantly to **$700k** in 2021 until February until picking up in September.
+  2020 was the highest performing year peaking at **$1.2M** in December.
+Then dropping significantly to **$700k** in 2021 until picking up again in September.
 The middle of the year seems to be stablizing until the end of the year holidays, where except for 2022, all other years have peaked during this season.

 ## Customer Behavior